A Message from the Dean

 Our Regional Academic Health Center (RAHC) in Harlingen, Texas, gives our students an opportunity to see patients in one of the most medically underserved areas in the country.
 It is a place where our faculty and their rotating medical students are a central component of the healthcare system.
 The experiences at the RAHC give a unique richness to the clinical skills of our graduates.

-We are proud of our faculty practice, UT Medicine San Antonio, with main facilities at the Medical Arts & Research Center (MARC).
-The Cancer Therapy & Research Center (CTRC), one of only four sites in Texas to be recognized as a National Cancer Institute –designated Cancer Center, is also known for its world-class cancer care and its Phase 1 clinical trial programs.
-The CTRC's Institute for Drug Development and our faculty have been involved in the development of several cancer drugs that are now approved by the FDA.
+We are proud of our faculty practice, UT Medicine, with main facilities at the Medical Arts & Research Center (MARC) and satellite facilities elsewhere in the area.
+The Cancer Therapy & Research Center (CTRC) – soon to be affiliated with MD Anderson Cancer Center – is known for its world-class cancer care and its Phase 1 clinical trial programs.
+The renamed UT Health MD Anderson Cancer Center San Antonio is one of only four sites in Texas to be recognized as a National Cancer Institute –designated Cancer Center.
+Its Drug Development unit and our faculty have been involved in the development of several cancer drugs that are now approved by the FDA.
 Our clinical enterprise is vigorous and growing.

 San Antonio is the 7th largest city in America, and we have the most modern hospital facilities in the country.
-Our primary teaching partner – University Health System – was named best hospital in San Antonio in 2011 by US News & World Report.
-The University Hospital, which is staffed by our faculty, recently opened the first Cardiovascular Hybrid Suite in South Texas, supports the region's only Level 1 trauma center, a state-of-the-art neurosurgery group, and a nationally-known transplant center, all of it adjacent to our School.
+Our primary partner – University Health System – has been consistently named best hospital in San Antonio by US News & World Report.
+The University Hospital, which is staffed by our faculty, has a Cardiovascular Hybrid Suite, a recently built outstanding in-patient tower, and is one of the region's two Level 1 trauma centers.
+Our collaborations include a state-of-the-art neurosurgery group, and a nationally-known transplant center, all of it adjacent to our School.

-Please don't take my word for it – visit our School and our city.
+Please do not take my word for it – visit our School and our city.
 You will be amazed at the people and the opportunities presented by both.

 Francisco González-Scarano, MD